 Since Tuesday alone, victims of known videotaped police shootings are a 40-year-old unarmed Black father of 10 wanted on drug charges, shot in the back; a 21-year-old unarmed Black father of one wanted for missing a Zoom hearing on gun charges; another 21-year-old unarmed Black man who sought help from police; a 16-year-old Black girl shot from behind while rushing another girl with a knife; a 13-year-old Mexican boy shot after running down an alley from police, .
 In prior weeks, video emerged of an unarmed Black Army lieutenant stopped, terrorized and maced for a minor violation.

-Immediately after the Chauvin verdict, many media circulated the initial police report on Floyd’s murder.
-It reads like scores of other police reports, with sanitized language indicating vaguely that Floyd “appeared to be under the influence,” “physically resisted,” “appeared to be suffering medical distress,” and “died a short time later.”
-The standard CYA phrasings were also inserted: no weapons were used, body cams were on, an investigation is forthcoming.
+Immediately after the Chauvin verdict, many media circulated the initial police report on Floyd’s murder, filed by the police department in June 2020 before that horrendous video went viral.
+The initial report, eventually proven false by omission, reads like scores of other police reports.
+It is dotted with sanitized language indicating vaguely that Floyd “appeared to be under the influence,” “physically resisted,” “appeared to be suffering medical distress,” and “died a short time later.”
+The standard CYA (“cover your ass”) phrasings were also inserted: no weapons were used, body cams were on, an investigation is forthcoming.

 That document, re-released, rattled us back to reality.
 Chauvin wasn’t the only cop who initially thought he could get away with the torturous murder of Floyd.
 A whole department thought he could, and made itself complicit by telling lies of omission.